StephenErstad-zz/FileSystemApiDemo/README.md

 Running
 -------

 The site can be run as a .NET or a Node.js website.
+Only Chrome is currently supported.
-Only They are run through the normal means of those environments (through VS or >node app.js).
+They are run through the normal means of those environments (through VS or >node app.js).

 The tests can be run at /test/index.html.
 They run on Jasmine and are integration tests.